paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Podcasts

 Dungeons and Daddies.
 I started listening to this podcast when my son was being born and I've gone back to the start of this again in the last few months.
-Currently on Season 2 Episode 15 - California Pizza Kombat.
+Currently on Season 2 Episode 21 - Finding Forest Her.

 ## Personal projects

 The last few personal projects I worked on were this [Star Wars Bookcase](https://star-wars-bookcase.vercel.app/) and the [Dracula by Day](https://dracula-by-day.vercel.app/) site.
 This is the first year I've been following the Dracula story on a day-by-day basis.

-I have started on a [movie site project](https://paddyfed.github.io/movies-movies-movies) for the web development course.
+I have completed and submitted a [movie site project](https://paddyfed.github.io/movies-movies-movies) for the web development course.
 Hosted on GitHub pages but I might move it to Vercel after the course is over.